 Invest in certifications by sending team members for training on AWS Solutions Architect, Azure Administrator, and Google Cloud Engineer programs Work with specialists who can fill knowledge gaps temporarily through managed service providers focused on multi-cloud migrations Document everything with detailed runbooks and architecture diagrams so less experienced staff can manage systems effectively

 Kanerika: Accelerating Your Enterprise Data Migration with Intelligent Automation Multi-cloud data migration doesn’t have to take months or drain your IT budget.
-Kanerika, a premier data and AI solutions company, has developed data migration accelerators powered by FLIP that cut migration time significantly while reducing manual errors.
+Kanerika’s FLIP-powered migration accelerators cut migration time significantly while reducing manual errors through intelligent automation that handles up to 80% of the migration process.

 FLIP analyzes existing metadata, preserves transformation rules, and generates optimized code for target platforms.
-Organizations don’t need to manually rebuild workflows or rewrite business logic.
-The platform handles schema translation, dependency mapping, and error handling automatically.
+Organizations don’t need to manually rebuild workflows—the platform automatically handles schema translation, dependency mapping, and error handling.

-The ROI of Automated Migration Companies using FLIP migration accelerators see measurable results fast.
+The ROI of Automated Migration Companies using FLIP migration accelerators achieve measurable results fast.
 One client migrated a two-year UiPath codebase in just 90 days with 50% less effort than manual approaches.
-Organizations typically achieve 60-70% cost reduction compared to traditional migration methods.

-Kanerika recently earned Microsoft’s Data Warehouse Migration to Azure specialization, validating its proven capability to execute complex migrations while maintaining data integrity.
-This recognition required demonstrating documented customer success, technical expertise, and measurable Azure consumption across migration projects.
+Kanerika recently earned Microsoft’s Data Warehouse Migration to Azure specialization, validating its proven capability to execute complex migrations while maintaining data integrity and business continuity.

 RPA For Data Migration: How To Improve Accuracy And Speed In Your Data Transition Learn how RPA streamlines data migration—automate, secure & speed up your transfers.